Did you know that in 2022, WhatsApp has over 2 billion users worldwide, spread across 180 countries? Since its launch,

-Now, let’s list down some of the most common types of customer loyalty programs which will help in customer rentention and improve the customer relationship.
+Now, let’s list down some of the most common types of customer loyalty programs that will help in customer retention and improve customer relationships.

-Tier-based program is similar to the points program, but it is based on levels of loyalty.
+A tier-based program is similar to the points program, but it is based on levels of loyalty.
 Whenever a customer buys something, they earn points.
-And the more the points they earn, the higher the level of loyalty they reach.
+And the more points they earn, the higher the level of loyalty they reach.
 And the higher the level of loyalty, the more the rewards, benefits, perks, and incentives, they will get.

 The value in the program refers to the value attained by the customer because of doing business with a brand.
 In other words, customers perceive that if they do business with you, they would be adding value to something they believe in.
 So paying for a product or service to them would be the cost of kindness or the cost of something good.

 For example, a business will create a loyalty program similar to the points program.
 And whenever customers spend a certain amount of money or buy a certain product, the business will designate a sum of money that will get donated to a certain charity.
 So you are engaging with a customer through your shared commitment to a cause.